foulersasuke/TournamentMayhem/README.md

     Character.gainPower(int powerPoints)

-    The basic controls are avialable to see on Trello
+    The basic controls are available to see on Trello

     CheckSurface game object is being used to detect walls etc